AdaCore/gnatcoverage/doc/gnatcov/getting_started.rst

 A brief introduction to the main process steps
 ==============================================

-This section is intended to provide some introductory concrete feeling of what the process actually looks like on a very basic example, without getting into details.
+This section is intended to illustrate the basics of the process on a very simple example, without getting into details.

 We start from a very simple Ada package exposing a set of elementary operations over ``Integer`` objects, with a spec and body in source files